elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

 ### Set USB Speed

-Because of the way the Raspberry Pi 3B/B+ USB support is physically implemented, with the default setting of USB at high speeds enabled, some users experience that MIDI notes can sometimes be dropped when using USB MIDI controllers.
+Because of the way the Raspberry Pi 3B/B+ USB support is physically implemented, with the default setting of USB at high speeds enabled, some users experience that MIDI notes can sometimes be dropped when using USB MIDI controllers. ***This problem seems to solved with the Raspberry Pi 4.***

-We have therefore added the option, of setting the USB controller to run at a lower speed, thus ensuring that no messages are lost:
+We have therefore added the option, of setting the USB controller to run at a lower speed, thus ensuring that no messages are lost.
+This only applies for Raspberry Pi 3B/B+ models:

 ```bash
 $ sudo elk_system_utils --usb-speed 1